Oregon Pharmacy Technician Program

 Apply Now

-How to Become a Certified Pharmacy Technician in Oregon
+How to become a certified Pharmacy Technician in Oregon

 Becoming a certified pharmacy technician (CPhT) in Oregon requires meeting the criteria with the Oregon Board of Pharmacy.
 There, you can find information for pharmacists, pharmacy technicians, and certification resources.